Advertisement

 Additional Notes

-Head of household must be at least 62 years of age.
-Annual income must not exceed limits established by CTCAC.
-No drug-related or criminal activity; marijuana use/possession is prohibited on premises.
-Background checks are required.
-Consists of 22 one-bedroom units.
+The head of household must be at least 62 years old, with an annual income not exceeding CTCAC established limits; all units are smoke-free, and marijuana use/possession is prohibited on premises.
+A criminal background check is required, and there are 22 one-bedroom units.

 Other Waitlist